Support for Survivors of Relationship and Sexual Violence

 The Women’s Educational Center supports survivors of sexual and gender violence.
 If you have experienced sexual and gender violence, please feel free to walk-in, email or call us for an appointment.
 We can provide information, advocacy and referral services to survivors of sexual assault, dating/domestic violence, sexual harassment, stalking and any other form of gender and sexual violence.
 The WEC is a confidential reporting resource on campus and a WEC staff member will meet with you to discuss campus and community options, regardless of whether or not you choose to officially report an incident.
 We are also available as a survivor advocate to assist students, faculty, and staff in understanding various resources, policies, and procedures related to violence and safety at the University of Michigan-Flint.

 Forcing -- physically, verbally or emotionally -- someone to engage in any given sexual activity they do not want to, have not consented to or have not been in a position to give full consent to -- usually manual sex, oral sex, vaginal or anal sex or fondling -- is rape and/or sexual assault.
+Rape is a specific kind of sexual assault that involves penetration.
 When a rapist is known to the person who has been raped, it is called acquaintance, partner/spouse or date rape.
-It is rape if a person consents to a sexual activity at one point then later, rescinds that consent -- changes their mind and says no -- and their partner continues with the sexual activity despite their protests.
-It is rape ANY time one partner does not want to be engaging in sex and the other engages in it to or on them anyway.
+It is sexual assault if a person consents to a sexual activity at one point then later, rescinds that consent -- changes their mind and says no -- and their partner continues with the sexual activity despite their protests.
+It is sexual assault ANY time one partner does not want to be engaging in sex and the other engages in it to or on them anyway.
 Coercion is also a form of sexual assault.
 For example, arguing for or initiating a sexual activity to the point that a person gives consent by being worn down.
-Sexual activity which is initiated under duress, or when someone is under the influence of drugs or alcohol can also be rape and sexual assault.
+When someone is under the influence of drugs or alcohol, they cannot consent to sexual activity.

-The WEC advocates have expertise in working with sexual assault survivors and can assist in coordinating appropriate on and off-campus resources and services.
+The WEC advocates have expertise in working with sexual assault and relationship violence survivors and can assist in coordinating appropriate on and off-campus resources and services.

 They can discuss options and alternatives, help identify the most appropriate resources, and answer any questions that may arise.
 WEC staff can accompany the survivor in seeking medical treatment, counseling, or filing police reports.